 Welcome to the SEND department page.

-This department is led by Miss S Horn and it comprises a team of teaching assistants who support students across the two Academies, in addition there are two Inclusion officers who support students throughout the day.
-We are located in the Jon Egging building and our facilities include two large teaching rooms.
+This department is led by Miss S Horn (SENDCo) and Miss H Chappel (Deputy SENDCo) and it comprises of a team of teaching assistants staff who support students across the two Academies.
+In addition there are two Inclusion officers who support students throughout the day.
+We are located in the Brundle building and our facilities include an Inclusion office, teaching room and a sensory room.

 What we do: